amoogat/Pewlett-Hackard-Analysis/README.md

 ![](EmployeeDB.png)

 ## The Solution - see schema.SQL for code
 Using SQL, this code parses through the data and joins the tables together in order to get the results that were required for analysis.
 It also involved filtering the data in order to only include current employees for the mentorship program as well as for the birth date of the employee.
-After exporting the two lists of data containing these employees' names and titles, a summary chart was created for each list in which the counts of retirement (top) and mentorship (bottom) eligibilities are provided by title (below).
+After exporting the two lists of data containing these employees' names and titles, a summary chart was created for each list, in which the counts of retirement (top) and mentorship (bottom) eligibilities are provided by title (below).
 For a full list of the employees, see the data folder - (retiring_emps.csv & mentorship_employees.csv).

 ![retirement count by title](retiring_summary.JPG)
 ---